The Hidden War on Infrastructure

 For NATO, these attacks reveal the challenge of defending infrastructure that is dual-use—civilian by function, military by necessity.
 The alliance is accelerating its efforts to build redundancy into northern logistics.
 This includes more intermodal hubs, new hardened storage sites, and pre-positioned railcars for contingency deployment.

 Joint exercises like Northern Forest and Defender Europe now include sabotage response drills and rail recovery scenarios.
-Yet protecting thousands of kilometers of rail track, signal junctions, and relay boxes across vast and remote landscapes is no easy task.
+The launch of Operation Baltic Sentry in January 2025 marked a turning point: NATO deployed a multinational naval force specifically to surveil and protect undersea cables and pipelines across the Baltic.
+Yet protecting thousands of kilometers of rail track, signal junctions, relay boxes, and seabed cables across vast and remote landscapes is no easy task.

 Looking Ahead: The New Logic of Irregular Disruption